-Go to the Enterprise Fee page by clicking on Enterprises in the blue horizontal menu, and then click Settings next to your enterprise.
+- Go to 'Enterprise Fees' by clicking on Enterprises in the blue bar at the top of the page and then click Settings next to your enterprise.
 The Enterprise Fee page is found in the menu on the left hand side.

 Enterprise: In the first column, select the enterprise to which the fee applies.

-Name: Choose a name for this fee.
+Name: Choose a name for your fee.

 Calculator: The fee can be calculated in a number of ways.
 Select the calculator which best applies.